 Flights can also be catered by restaurants within driving range of your departure airport.
 Cooking facilities on planes may be limited to reheating, so dishes that travel well are usually best.

 Private jets almost always offer a full bar, snacks, and soft drinks.
 "The bigger the jet, the bigger the bar," notes Tivnan.
 And many passengers bring their favorite Scotch or wine.

-What's the entertainment like on private jets?
 "Inflight entertainment is pre-ordered as well," says Tivnan.
 "You can make special requests for music, games, live entertainment, poker decks, whatever.
 Tell your provider what you have in mind."
 He adds, "Your jet company will have a movie database, and your jet is likely to have a good-size screen."

-Is it easy to get work done on a private jet?
 "Today's private jets can function as airborne executive suites," says Tivnan.
 "You can anticipate a satellite flight phone and a good wifi signal, but it's good to double-check.
 You can use your mobile phone throughout your flight and should be able to as long as you're not over the middle of an ocean.

 "There are various types of plans for private jet use," says Tivnan.
 "Some jets are fractionally owned by a number of clients."
 But the trend in private jet plans is what Magellan Jets provides: "on-demand" charter use, typically by the hour.
-You don't pay for time you don’t use or if you change your plans in advance."
+You don't pay for the time you don’t use or if you change your plans in advance."
 Jet fuel is included in the rate.